trampgeek/moodle-qtype_coderunner/Readme.md

                 "sound":  "{{ ["Woof", "Miaow", "Moo"][index] }}"

-    1. Select an animal at random from a list of Twig 'hash' objects, then plug the animal attributes into the JSON record.
+    1. Select an animal at random from a list of Twig 'hash' objects, then plug each of the animal attributes into the JSON record.
 For example:

             {
                 {% set obj = random([